pragmagrid/pragma_boot/README.rst

 clonezilla
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Clonezilla repository type is a remote repository similar to `http`_ except that the virtual cluster images are stored in a generic Clonezilla image format and can then be converted to any image type appropriate to your local installation (e.g., zvol, raw, qcow2) using the `Clonezilla <http://clonezilla.org/>`_ tool.
+The Clonezilla repository type is a remote repository similar to `http`_ except that the virtual cluster images are stored in a generic Clonezilla image format and can then be converted to any image type appropriate to your local installation (e.g., zvol, raw, qcow2) using the `Clonezilla tool <http://clonezilla.org/>`_.
 The default remote clonezilla repository can be found in `Google Drive <https://drive.google.com/drive/u/0/folders/0B3cw7uKWQ3fXcmdfRHBCTV9KaUU>`_.

 To use the Clonezilla repository, the following dependencies must be installed: